- About Dining Areas

 Seeing the Menu Service Location a Dining Area is Assigned To

 When you open the Dining Areas screen (as per above steps), the menu service location(s) that a dining area is assigned to is displayed in the Menu Service Location column.
 The menu service location determines the menu that will be available for the dining area (see above for more information).
-To change the menu service location of a dining area, see Editing an Existing Dining Area below.
+To change the menu service location of a dining area, see Changing the Menu Service Location (MSL) of a Dining Area below.

 When a Residence Area is Enabled as a Dining Area

-Note that when a residence area is enabled as a dining area (to allow meal delivery to rooms), it appears on the Dining Areas screen in italics and preceded by a dash, along with the bed icon () in the Type column.
+Note that when a residence area is enabled as a dining area (to allow meal delivery to rooms), it appears on the Dining Areas screen with a bed icon () in the Type column.

 Adding a Dining Area

-- Select Tools & Setup > Facility Builder.
+- From the left navigation sidebar, select Tools & Setup > Facility Builder.
 The Facility Builder screen appears.

 - Select the Dining Areas tab.
 The existing dining areas are listed.

 - Click the Add Area button.
-The New Dining Area slide-out panel appears.
+The Create Dining Area slide-out panel appears.

-- In the Name field, enter the name of the dining area.
+- In the Dining Area Name field, enter the name of the dining area.

 - From the Menu Service Location field, select the menu service location (MSL) to assign the dining area to.
 The MSL determines the menus that are available to the dining area.
 If your MealSuite account only uses one MSL (i.e., the default MSL), then select it.